What Are the Benefits of a Board-Certified Oral Surgeon vs. a Dentist?

 Whenever a tooth becomes impacted, breaks below the gum line, or poses other complications, you may need to see an oral surgeon.
-Oral surgeons, like Dr. Shillingburg, can perform the types of operations necessary to safely remove problematic teeth and preserve the health of your smile.
+Oral surgeons, like Dr. Shillingburg and Dr. Castillo, can perform the types of operations necessary to safely remove problematic teeth and preserve the health of your smile.

 Can Oral Surgeons Do Implants?

 Yes!
 Here at DFW Oral Surgeons, we specialize in implant placements.
 For most patients, we can install implants by attaching a titanium screw to the jawbone.
 A portion of the implant remains above the gums’ surface, while the other half merges with the bone to provide support.

 Because you need to be in good health to undergo this procedure, we may need to use an alternate implant method if your jawbones are weak or deteriorated.
 By introducing a bone graft to the site, we can strengthen your jaw and allow you to receive this treatment.
 Alternately, we can install zygomatic implants in the cheekbones and avoid needing a bone graft altogether.